The legislation would reauthorize programs that assist hundreds of thousands of students to achieve their dream of a college education

 Nationwide, TRIO Programs help ensure that underserved students have equal access to a college education and the support they need to prepare for, succeed in, and graduate from higher education.
 The Educational Opportunity and Success Act would reauthorize the TRIO Programs, eliminate several onerous and unnecessary requirements, and institute commonsense reforms to make it easier for educational institutions to reach students who would benefit from these programs.

 “Congress created the TRIO Programs because it recognized that low-income, first-generation students often face significant financial and societal obstacles to accessing and achieving success in higher education,” said Senator Collins.
 “I have long supported the TRIO Programs and worked to ensure that they are reaching the students who most need them.
-So many students in Maine and across the country have benefited from the life-changing academic and supportive services that these programs provide.
-I urge my colleagues to support this legislation to strengthen TRIO.”
+These programs have changed the trajectory for first-generation students in Maine and across the country, opening the doors to the opportunities of higher education.
+I ask my colleagues to support this important legislation.”

 “The TRIO program helps students from low-income and disadvantaged backgrounds prepare for and succeed in higher education,” said Senator Baldwin.
 “This bipartisan legislation will make this program more accessible to students so that even more young people, regardless of where they come from, can get the support they need to pursue higher education and reach their full potential.”